ashlidougherty/CarCrash/README.md

 ***

 ### For More Information
+Please review our full analysis in our [Jupyter Notebook](./ChicagoCarCrash.ipynb) or our [presentation](./Chicago Vehicle Safety Presentation.pdf).

-For any additional questions, please contact Ashli Dougherty at ashli.d.dougherty@gmail.com
+For any additional questions, me at ashli.d.dougherty@gmail.com